1. Chinese Factories Are Increasingly Looking to Sell Direct

 “They’re making this kind of move to protect themselves,” says Gerhard Flatz, the managing director of KTC, a manufacturer of premium sportswear in China.
 “Manufacturing is moving elsewhere, so in order to survive the factories feel they have to do something different.
 Sure, it’s a tricky business practice but factories are in a difficult position.
 There’s a war out there and they have nothing to lose.”

-My law firm has gotten more calls in the last year from companies whose China factories are now directly competing with them than in the three years before this combined.
 Chinese factories are more confident now than they have ever been about going out into the world with their own products, and more willing to toss their foreign customers to the curb early.
 Amazon and Alibaba do not help matters as we are getting roughly a call a week from someone whose product is being sold on Amazon and/or Alibaba by their Chinese factory.
 With so many companies looking to move their manufacturing out of China, the bonds between Chinese manufacturers and their product buying customers have only weakened and the willingness of Chinese factories to compete with their buyers has only increased.

-And here’s the thing: it is perfectly legal for your Chinese factory to copy your products unless you have a contract forbidding it.
-And it is also perfectly legal for them to use your brand name in China (or even to register it as its own trademark) if you have not registered your brand name as a China trademark.
+Here’s the thing: it is perfectly legal for your Chinese factory to copy your products unless you have a contract forbidding it.
+And it is also perfectly legal for them to use your brand name in China (or even to register it as their own trademark) if you have not registered your brand name as a China trademark.